team-mayes/gaussian_wrangler/README.md

 the final calculations is not fully converged (as can happen due to optimization calculations using estimated convergence; a subsequent frequency calculation can then show that the structure is not fully optimized).

-**test_goodvibes_helper**: This script uses goodvibes to calculate entropy and enthalpy at multiple temperatures.
+**goodvibes_helper**: This script uses goodvibes to calculate entropy and enthalpy at multiple temperatures.
 It is set up to help calculate the enthalpy of reaction at specified temperatures, and/or to determine the kinetic parameters (A, E_A) for reactions.
 Note: this program requires requires [hartree](https://github.com/team-mayes/hartree), and will look for [this version of goodvibes](https://github.com/team-mayes/GoodVibes), which has a correction for